Every Home We Sell Gets:

 An appraisal is an unbiased estimate of the fair market value of the home.
 It is a process that takes into account the home's condition and the values of similar homes in the area.

-The success of the transaction can depend on the appraisal confirming the value of the home is equal to, or greater than, the purchase price.
+The success of the transaction can depend on the appraisal confirming the value of your home is equal to, or greater than, the purchase price.
 Otherwise, further negotiations may be needed.

 There are several types of home inspections the buyer may consider, but the two most common are a general home inspection, and a Wood Destroying Organisms (WDO) inspection.
-These inspections are typically ordered by and paid for by the buyer.
+Locally, these inspections are typically ordered by and paid for by the buyer.

 A general home inspection is an objective, visual examination of the physical structure of the home from the roof down to the foundation.